Sumico/ttp/docs/source/Match functions.rst

 Lookup function takes match value and perform lookup on that value in lookup table.
 Lookup table is a dictionary data where keys checked if they are equal to math result.

 If lookup was unsuccesful no changes introduces to match result, if it was successful we have two option on what to do with looked up values:
-* if add_field is False - match result will be replaced with found values
+* if add_field is False - match Result replaced with found values
 * if add_field is not False - string passed as add_field value used as a name for additional field that will be added to group match results

 **Example-1** *add_field* set to False